chkp-altrevin/buildserver/README.md

 ## 🆕 Windows Powershell Install

 ### 🔁 Automated Download and Install Script:
+**WSL users**  Use the installer link above or download and unzip: `chmod +x ./provision`, run `./provision.sh --install`

 **Winows and WSL Powershell Install**
 PowerShell will likely need it's execution policies set.
-Did you set the execution policy?

 As an Administrator, you can set the execution policy by typing this into your PowerShell window:

 `Set-ExecutionPolicy RemoteSigned`
 For more information, see Using the Set-ExecutionPolicy Cmdlet.